 When is the deadline to submit requests for accommodations?

-The College Board must receive your request for accommodations and supporting documentation (if needed) by mid February.
+The College Board must receive your request for accommodations and supporting documentation (if needed) by February 22, 2019.
 This date is seven weeks before the ordering deadline for AP Exams because it takes approximately seven weeks from the receipt of all necessary documentation for the College Board to determine your eligibility for accommodations.
 If requests are submitted after this date, there is no guarantee that accommodations will be approved and appropriate exam materials will be shipped in time for the test.

 - AM (Morning) Tests start promptly at 8am.

 - PM (Afternoon) Tests start promptly at noon.

 If my student is taking an AM AP Exam, should he/she ride the bus to school?